flownative/docker-beach-php/README.md

 | SSHD_AUTHORIZED_KEYS_SERVICE_ENDPOINT | string  | http://beach-controlpanel.beach-system.svc.cluster.local/api/v1 | URL of the Beach SSH authorized keys service endpoint |

 ### Deprecated

+These variables are handled for reasons of backwards-compatibility.
+Please avoid using them, as they will be removed once Flownative Beach has fully migrated to the new configuration options.

 | Variable Name          | Type   | Default | Description            |
 |:-----------------------|:-------|:--------|:-----------------------|